Pennsylvania Avenue Line (Washington, D.C.)

-The Pennsylvania Avenue Line, designated Routes D10 and D1X, are daily Metrobus routes in Washington, D.C., Operating between the Southern Avenue station (D10) or Naylor Road station (D1X) of the Green Line of the Washington Metro and the Kennedy Center (D10) or Archives station (D1X) of the Green and Yellow Lines of the Washington Metro.
+The Pennsylvania Avenue Line, designated as Pennsylvania Avenue on Route D10, and Pennsylvania Avenue Limited on Route D1X, are daily Metrobus routes in Washington, D.C., Operating between the Southern Avenue station (D10) or Naylor Road station (D1X) of the Green Line of the Washington Metro and the Kennedy Center (D10) or Federal Triangle (D1X).
 Late night D10 trips are truncated to Foggy Bottom station of the Blue, Orange and Silver Lines of the Washington Metro.
 Until the 1960s, it was a streetcar line, opened in 1862 by the Washington and Georgetown Railroad as the first line in the city.

 The routing also incorporated portions of the Naylor Road Line, formerly a standalone route.